nobrefelipe/restaurant-menu-modal/README.md

 # Restaurant Menu Modal

-Vue.js lab project for `www.nomade.studio` website
+Vue.js lab project for `www.nomade.studio` website.

+This simulates a fake restaurant menu item opening effect, going to more details about the food.

+It uses Vue.js and also simulated a rest api call in order to get more details once clicked.